One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

-We further note that for many CCOPs the feasible subspace $\solspace$ is much smaller dimension than the entire quantum Hilbert space $\hil$.
+We further note that for many CCOPs the feasible subspace $\solspace$ is much smaller dimension than the entire Hilbert space $\hil$.
 Therefore, choosing search unitaries at random will result in mostly fully infeasible directions $U_{j} \ket{\iota}$.
-In this case, the only feasible, and therefore optimal, solution will be the initial state.
-Therefore, it is ultimately desired to transfer knowledge gained from constructing feasibility-preserving QAOA-mixers to our framework.
-However, in addition to strictly feasibility-preserving operations, also unitaries are well-suited which trade in strict feasibility-preservation for reduced circuit depth or cheaper gates.
-A prototypical example is to replace costly controlled-swap gates in some permutation-based mixer constructions \cite{Kossmann2023OpenShopSchedulingWithHardConstraints} with CNOT gates as the latter are typically easier to implement while still offering valuable state transitions.
+However, if the LCU sequence as a whole is capable of extracting a feasible state from intermediate, infeasible states, the method may traverse $\solspace^{\perp}$.
+Ultimately, it is desired to transfer knowledge from constructing feasibility-preserving QAOA-mixers to our framework, but also unitaries which trade in strict feasibility-preservation for reduced circuit depth or cheaper gates are well-suited.
+One prototypical example is to replace costly controlled-swap gates in permutation-based mixer constructions~\cite{Binkowski2025SymmetryBasedQuantumAlgorithmsForOpenShopSchedulingWithHardConstraints} with easier to implement CNOT gates which still offer valuable state transitions.
+Another is to incorporate mixers of exhaustively-parametrised quantum circuits~\cite{Schwiering2026_ExhaustiveAndFeasibleParametrisationWithApplicationsToTheTravellingSalespersonProblem} to lift the implementation probability of individual channels.